 The COVID-19 pandemic has caused significant business disruption around the globe.
-The extent of the impact of COVID-19 on the Company's operational and financial performance will depend on certain developments, including the duration and spread of the pandemic and the impact on the Company's clinical trials, employees and vendors.
-At this point, the degree to which COVID-19 has impacted and may continue to impact the Company's financial condition or results of operations is uncertain.
+The extent of the impact of COVID-19 on the Company's operational and financial performance will depend on certain developments, including the duration and spread of the pandemic worldwide and the impact on the Company's clinical trials, employees and vendors.
+At this point, the degree to which COVID-19 may continue to impact the Company's financial condition or results of operations remains uncertain.
 A prolonged pandemic could have a material and adverse impact on financial results and business operations of the Company, including the timing and ability of the Company to complete certain clinical trials and other efforts required to advance the development of its product candidates and raise additional capital.
-For example, the Company temporarily paused enrollment in its Phase 1b clinical trial in pulmonary arterial hypertension ("PAH") in 2020 as a result of the ongoing COVID-19 pandemic.
-In addition, due to the challenges of enrolling patients posed by the COVID-19 pandemic, the Company may experience delays in enrollment of patients in its Phase 2 clinical trials of GB004 in ulcerative colitis and of seralutinib, also known as GB002, in PAH, as well as delays in reporting data results from its ongoing trials.
+For example, certain sites temporarily closed enrollment in the Company's Phase 2 clinical trial in pulmonary arterial hypertension ("PAH") in 2020 as a result of the COVID-19 pandemic and related staffing shortages at sites and key vendors.
+In addition, due to the challenges of enrolling patients worldwide posed by the COVID-19 pandemic and related staffing shortages at sites and key vendors, the Company has experienced and may continue to experience delays in enrollment of patients in its Phase 2 clinical trial of seralutinib, also known as GB002, in PAH, as well as delays in reporting data results from its ongoing trials.